Author: admin

 “. . .designed as a refuge for girls between the ages of seven and fifteen years, who, by force of circumstances or associations, are in manifest danger of becoming outcasts of society.
 It is not a place of punishment, to which its inmates are sent as criminals by criminal process– but a home for the friendless, neglected and vagrant children of the State, where under the genial influences of kind treatment and physical and moral training, they may be won back to ways of virtue and respectability, and fitted for positions of honorable self support and lives of usefulness.”

-the little bronze “water girl” as she is know was originally given in honor of Lillian Ames Stevens.
-I visually quote it here as a way to remember Stevens part in what we now call Stevens Commons in Hallowell.
+The little bronze “water girl”, #113, as she is know was originally dedicated in honor of Lillian Ames Stevens.
+I visually quote it here as a way to remember Stevens’ part in what we now call Stevens Commons in Hallowell.

 artist, Chris Cart